alext-sap/lx-collabo/docs/en/template/00_instructions.md

 ## Post-Review Communication

-We will reply to the comments you leave on the pages in the **Comments** pane.
+We will reply to the comments you leave on the pages through the **Comments** pane.

 ![reply](./images/comments_pane.jpg)